How to Create a Positive Candidate Experience According to Job Seekers

 Why candidate experience matters

-This means that no matter how much time or effort you’re putting into the recruitment process, if you’re giving candidates a poor experience, over half of them will decline your offer for a job!
+This means that no matter how much time or effort you’re putting into the recruitment process, if you’re giving candidates a poor experience, there’s a big chance that they won’t accept a job offer!

 A poor candidate experience can also negatively impact your employer brand.
 You can think of this like your reputation.
 Job seekers are curious about what others have to say about their experience with your company, and candidates are often eager to share their experience with others on employer review websites.

-35% of candidates said they have left a negative review online after having a poor candidate experience.
+A survey by CareerArc found that 72% of job seekers are likely to share their negative candidate experiences online or directly with others.
 This is important since over half of job seekers say they wouldn’t apply to a company with a bad reputation.

 The data is clear: Creating a positive candidate experience is important for getting top talent to say yes to your job offers.
 So how do you improve your candidate experience?
 We’re glad you asked!